shizuo-kaji/CubicalRipser_3dim/README.md

 ## Input file format
 CubicalRipser takes three types of input files: NUMPY, TEXT, DIPHA.
-The maximum input size is 510 x 510 x 510.
-This can be changed by editing MAX_SIZE in array_index.h.

 - 2D or 3D Numpy array (recommended).
 The filename should end with ".npy".
-DType must be float64.
-See the Jupyter Notebook example.
+DType must be float64. see the Jupyter Notebook example found under the demo directory.
 - Text file.
 The filename should end with ".txt"
 ```
 3